 They could also be people who have come back from a remarketing ad and now go to your site or landing page for the second time.

-Lastly, these type of visitors could also be ones who are searching for your competitors.
-So as they border on the ice cold/lukewarm seesaw, you can use your ads to convert them to consider your offer instead.
+Lastly, this type of visitor could also be searching for your competitors.
+So as they border on the ice-cold/lukewarm seesaw, you can use your ads to convert them to consider your offer instead.